Card games in India

 - Vazhushal (Wipe), a rummy game in which more than one card can be taken from the discard pile, played in Tamil Nadu.

-- Teen Pathi (Three Cards) - a gambling game similar to the British game Three Card Brag.
+- Teen Patti (Three Cards) - is an extremely popular gambling game similar to the British game Three Card Brag.

 - Coatpees (or Court Piece) is a four-player plain-trick game with fixed partnerships.
 The first player chooses the trump suit on the basis of his first 5 cards, and the object is either to win the first 7 tricks or to win the majority of the tricks in 7 consecutive deals.
 A similar game called Seven Hands, in which the object is simply to be the first team to take 7 tricks is played in Goa.

-There are also the traditional circular Ganjifa cards, which are still used in a few places.
+The traditional circular Ganjifa cards are well-known to playing-card collectors but unknown to most Indian card players.
+There are very few places where they are still used.
 With these cards there are the plain-trick games Hamrang and Ekrang, and the gambling game Naqsh, which can also be played with standard international cards.